A Private State

 A Private State (1997) is a collection of short stories by Charlotte Bacon.
 It won the Ernest Hemingway Foundation/PEN Award (1998), and the Associated Writing Programs Award for Short Fiction (1996).
-A story from the collection "Live Free or Die," won the 1996 Pirate's Alley Faulkner Society Award for Best Short Story.
+A story from the collection "Live Free or Die", won the 1996 Pirate's Alley Faulkner Society Award for Best Short Story.

 Reception

-Writing in the New York Times Book Review, Lisa Zeidner, a professor of English at Rutgers University, said:

-Bacon is attempting to produce exciting fiction about essentially unexciting and predictable lives -- a surprisingly difficult task.
+In the New York Times Book Review, Lisa Zeidner, a professor of English at Rutgers University, wrote, "Bacon is attempting to produce exciting fiction about essentially unexciting and predictable lives -- a surprisingly difficult task.
 It's hard to get the balance right between dailiness and drama.
 Readers may occasionally wish that these women and Bacon's stories took more chances.
-She often succeeds.
+She often succeeds."